dr-jts/recipes/meat/pork.md

 * 2 1-pound pork tenderloins
 * berries to finish

-1. Combine sauce ingredients Pour half over pork in a bowl and marinate for at least 1 hr (longer is better)
+1. Combine sauce ingredients.
+Pour half over pork in a bowl and marinate for at least 1 hr (longer is better)
 2. Sear pork on a BBQ or stovetop.
-Then BBQ or bake on low heat for about 40 mins, until just cooked through.
+Then BBQ or bake on medium heat for about 40 mins, until just cooked through.
 Baste every 10 mins to glaze
 4. Let pork rest for 5 mins.
 1. Bring reserved sauce to boil in a pan.
 1. Slice pork and drizzle sauce over it.